vadimfedulov035/trachtenberg-sci/README.md

 - [x] Optimize code for high effeciency
 - [x] Optimize code for PEP-8 standards and improve readability
 - [x] Make comments for understandability
-- [x] Add ability to hold up to 25 conversations at once
+- [x] Add ability to hold up to 25 conversations at once (for now)
 - [x] Make bot able to have instant messaging with newcomers
-- [x] Make a stable version after series of hotfixes
+- [x] Write server-backend (shell-script for handling restarts of bot)
-- [x] Write server shell-script for handling restarts of bot
+- [x] Choose CPython realization of Python programming language (for now)
-- [x] Choose CPython realization of Python programming language
+- [x] Translate to Russian (buggy)
-- [x] Translate to Russian
+- [ ] Wait until release of Cython 3.0.0 for Unicode support and implement it on it
-- [x] Make official release v2.3 :tada: :tada: :tada:
+- [ ] Make a real stable version (still implementing new ideas and fixing bugs)